Projective space: Algebraic geometry

 Originally, algebraic geometry was the study of common zeros of sets of multivariate polynomials.
 These common zeros, called algebraic varieties belong to an affine space.
 It appeared soon, that in the case of real coefficients, one must consider all the complex zeros for having accurate results.
 For example, the fundamental theorem of algebra asserts that a univariate square-free polynomial of degree n has exactly n complex roots.
 In the multivariate case, the consideration of complex zeros is also needed, but not sufficient: one must also consider zeros at infinity.
 For example, Bézout's theorem asserts that the intersection of two plane algebraic curves of respective degrees d and e consists of exactly de points if one consider complex points in the projective plane, and if one counts the points with their multiplicity.
-(Note: The correct definition of the multiplicity if not easy and dates only from the middle of 20th century) Another example is the genus–degree formula that allows computing the genus of a plane algebraic curve from its singularities in the complex projective plane.
+(Note: The correct definition of the multiplicity is not easy and dates only from the middle of 20th century) Another example is the genus–degree formula that allows computing the genus of a plane algebraic curve from its singularities in the complex projective plane.

 So a projective variety is the set of points in a projective space, whose homogeneous coordinates are common zeros of a set of homogeneous polynomials.
 (Note: Homogeneous required in order that a zero remains a zero when the homogeneous coordinates are multiplied by a nonzero scalar.)

 Any affine variety can be completed, in a unique way, into a projective variety by adding its points at infinity, which consists of homogenizing the defining polynomials, and removing the components that are contained in the hyperplane at infinity, by saturating with respect to the homogenizing variable.

 An important property of projective spaces and projective varieties is that the image of a projective variety under a morphism of algebraic varieties is closed for Zariski topology (that is, it is an algebraic set).
 This is a generalization to every ground field of the compactness of the real and complex projective space.

 A projective space is itself a projective variety, being the set of zeros of the zero polynomial.